Cotton Extends Rally on U.S. Exports; Coffee Gains; Sugar Drops

-“The latest U.S. export sales report once again surprised positively,” with buyers including 19 different markets, Peter Egli, director at Chicago-based Plexus Cotton Ltd., said in an e-mailed report.
+“The latest U.S. export-sales report once again surprised positively,” with buyers including 19 different markets, Peter Egli, director at Chicago-based Plexus Cotton Ltd., said in an e-mailed report.

 “There is a decent chance for the market to explode to the upside,” Egli said.
-With resistance at 78 cents taken out, “we would probably see a lot of new speculator buying enter the scene.”

-Orange juice for March delivery jumped 1.8 percent to $1.1435 a pound.
-Earlier it reached $1.166, the highest since Jan.
+Orange-juice futures for March delivery jumped 2 percent to $1.1455 a pound on ICE, after touching $1.166, the highest since Jan.
 3.